-The STAC9700 has two test modes.
+The STAC9744 has two test modes.
 One is for ATE in-circuit test and the other is restricted for SigmaTel's internal use.
-STAC9700 enters the ATE in circuit test mode if SDATA_OUT is sampled high at the trailing edge of RESET#.
+STAC9744 enters the ATE in circuit test mode if SDATA_OUT is sampled high at the trailing edge of RESET#.
 Once in the ATE test mode, the digital AC-Link outputs (BIT_CLK and SDATA_IN) are driven to a high impedance state.
 This allows ATE in-circuit testing of the AC'97 controller.
 This case will never occur during standard operating conditions.
-Once either of the test mode have been entered, the STAC9700/45 must be issued another reset with the SDATA_OUT signal held low to return to the normal operating mode.
-The SYNC triggered ATE test mode is not implemented on the STAC9700.
+Once either of the two test modes have been entered, the STAC9744/45 must be issued another reset with all AC-link signals held low to return to the normal operating mode.